Suffering from addiction? Here’s what you can do

 It is perfectly possible to become addicted to gambling, sex, video games and a whole host of other activities that end up taking more and more of your time.

-The fundamental point to take on board is that the type of addiction and what you have become addicted to is almost secondary to the fact that you have found yourself in a serious situation where you experience a feeling of dependency and start to suffer negative behavioral consequences.
+The fundamental point to take on board is that the type of addiction and what you have become addicted to is almost secondary to the fact that you have found yourself in a serious situation where you experience a feeling of dependency and start to suffer negative behavioral consequences and may need meth withdrawal treatment or another type of treatment.

 Is your personality changing?